dartmouth-cs52/git-map/README.md

 ### Rebase local branch
 When you're nearly ready to publish, rebase your local branch on top of the latest master one more time.
 Just like you have been above.
 Note: we are using rebasing here instead of just pulling, because now we are pros. 🏆  What this does is basically pull in all remote changes and then replay your commits on top of them.
 This gives you a cleaner version history.
+Don't forget to `git add` and `git commit` your changes before pulling in new changes (it'll warn you though).

 ```bash
 💻 git pull --rebase origin master